 If you like the advantages of UPS mailboxes but are concerned about the drawbacks, a virtual mailbox is a better alternative to cover those weaknesses.

 Although Virtual mailbox solutions offer you a real street address, they don’t operate physically.
-This means you don’t need to walk in to pick up your mail.
+You don’t need to walk in to pick up your mail.

 Get updated on your mobile device about every package arrival, have them scanned so you know the content, and then shredded, stored, or forwarded to you as you desire—all of these you handle with a few taps on your smartphone.
 So you’re always in control.